DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 multiplication operators so that one can add, subtract, and multiply <code>Stonewt</code> values.
 Test your class with a short program that uses all the class methods and friends.

-??? note "Code - program"
+??? note "Code - Program"
     <!--codeinclude-->
     [](../exercises/chapter11/)
     <!--/codeinclude-->